-Battle of Titans: an exhibition of dinosaurs with fossils.
+- Battle of Titans: an exhibition of dinosaurs with fossils.

-Watch the movie 'Legends of Niagara Falls' in 3D.
+- Watch the movie 'Legends of Niagara Falls' in 3D.

-Angelo Rossi Galleria & Studio: a large gallery of the artist's works made with glass.
+- Angelo Rossi Galleria & Studio: a large gallery of the artist's works made with glass.

-Skylon Tower Mall where you can buy a souvenir.
+- Skylon Tower Mall where you can buy a souvenir.

 The Skylon Tower offers two excellent gastronomic alternatives for all budgets and palates.
 Those who want to live an exclusive experience can dine at its internationally renowned revolving restaurant and savor its modern continental cuisine.
-On the other hand, if you want to enjoy the scenery at a good price, the Summit Suite Buffet dining room offers more affordable menus for travelers and families, both at a height of 236 meters above the falls!
+On the other hand, if you want to enjoy the scenery at a good price, the Summit Suite Buffet dining room offers more affordable menus for travelers and families, both at an altitude of 236 meters above the falls!

 -Lunch (11:30 am - 3:00 pm) -Dinner (4:30 pm - 9:30 pm)

 Nuria's Traveller Tip